U029F

 Is U029F dangerous to drive with?

-It depends on the vehicle's failsafe strategy.
-Most FCEVs will shut off hydrogen flow and enter battery-only mode, which is safe for driving short distances.
-However, the underlying cause should be diagnosed promptly given the safety implications of fuel cell system faults.
+It depends on the vehicle failsafe strategy.
+Most FCEVs shut off hydrogen flow and enter battery-only mode, which is safe for short distances, but the underlying cause should be diagnosed promptly given the safety implications.

 Can a low 12V auxiliary battery cause U029F?

 Yes.
-The FCCM requires a stable 12V auxiliary supply for its control electronics.
-A weak auxiliary battery that drops voltage during startup can prevent the FCCM from initialising and communicating, setting U029F.
+The FCCM requires a stable 12V auxiliary supply for its control electronics, and a weak battery that drops voltage during startup can prevent the FCCM from initializing and communicating.

 Does U029F apply to conventional petrol or diesel vehicles?

-No. U029F is specific to vehicles equipped with a hydrogen fuel cell system.
-It will not appear on conventional ICE vehicles.
+No. U029F is specific to vehicles equipped with a hydrogen fuel cell system and will not appear on conventional internal-combustion vehicles.

 Who should repair a U029F fault?

-FCEV high-voltage and hydrogen system diagnosis requires manufacturer-specific training and equipment.
-This repair should be performed only by technicians certified in high-voltage vehicle safety and the specific FCEV platform.
+FCEV high-voltage and hydrogen diagnosis requires manufacturer-specific training and equipment, so this repair should be performed only by technicians certified in high-voltage vehicle safety and the specific FCEV platform.

 Disabling U029F in software